 Hinch, rooted to the bottom of AIL 1A, have only scored 8 points less but have haemorrhaged 70 points more than Clontarf who were sitting 4th before today’s match.
 Could this porous defence be corked and get Hinch some badly needed point?

 The welcome return of Marcus Rea, Aaron Cairns and Kyle McCall from Ulster hopefully would bolster the squad.
-Clontarf’s 9,10,12 channel of Lloyd, Lyons and Darcy will need careful management if Hinch are to win.
+Clontarf’s 9,10,12 channel of Angus Lloyd, Gearoid Lyons and Matt Darcy will need careful management if Hinch are to win.

 We’re on the lower pitch as the wind blew an upright down overnight and this ground is soggy, possibly an advantage for the home team as I’m advised Clontarf will not enjoy the soft going underfoot.

 Sean O’Hagan drops the kick off deep in the Clontarf half and they play their way up the pitch, protecting the ball before 9 minutes later they win a penalty which out half Lyons kicks accurately to the corner despite the headwind.
 From the line out high tempo passing sucks in defenders allowing a gap to appear which the hooker, Dylan Donnellan exploited to batter his way across the try line and amazingly Lyons converted almost kicking sideways into the crosswind.

 Not the start Hinch needed and a forewarning of Clontarf’s effective game management.
 Frank discussion under the posts and Hinch get themselves into the match O’Hagan using the wind to kick his team into an attacking position.
 From a ruck on the Clontarf 22, O’Donnell slips the ball to his hooker Zac McCall, who takes the pass at pace but is abruptly stopped, illegally from a high tackle, and O’Hagan kicks the points.
 7-3 on 17 minutes.